Veggie Chips

 • Naturally gluten free and vegan.
 Perfect if you follow either of those diets!

-• Root vegetables: carrots, beetroot, and zucchini.
+• Root vegetables: I’m using carrots, beets, and rutabaga.
 These are my preferred root veggies to use because they are thick enough to crisp up, and don’t contain as much moisture as other vegetables.

 • Starchy vegetables: Sweet potatoes and turnips.
 Of course, you can use white potatoes, purple sweet potatoes, or kohlrabi.